-Three CUIMC Faculty Members Elected to National Academies
+Three Faculty Members Elected to National Academies

 Angela Christiano, PhD, Molly Przeworski, PhD, and Lorraine S. Symington, PhD, were elected to the National Academy of Sciences in recognition of their distinguished and continuing achievements in original research.

 Przeworski also was elected this month to the American Academy of Arts & Sciences, which recognizes and celebrates excellence of scientists, artists, scholars, and leaders in the public, non-profit, and private sectors.

 The National Academy of Sciences announced the election of Christiano, Przeworski, and Symington—with 143 other new members—on April 27.